CycloneDX/sbom-utility/README.md

 The `query` command functionality is geared towards an SBOM-format aware SQL-style query that could be used to generate customized reports/views into the SBOM data for any use case when other resource-specific commands are not provided or fall short.

-Further commands and reports are planned that prioritize use cases that enable greater insight and analysis of the legal, security and compliance data captured in the SBOM such as **copyright** and **vulnerability** (VEX) information.
+Further commands and reports are planned that prioritize use cases that enable greater insight and analysis of the legal, security and compliance data captured in the SBOM such as **vulnerability** (VEX) information and resource **signage** (identifying resource fingerprints).

 #### Design considerations